 How to use this new course and which harmonica you need:

 Each exercise will be notated with holes and notes and while watching videos you are expected to practise these along with I, using a metronome or a backing track.
 The video intimates you precisely at the time when it's your turn to play.

-Your learning will also be supported by tabs as well as audio files that you may download.
+Your learning will also be supported by tabs that you may download.

 Too follow this course you just need a C diatonic harmonica.

 A few words about the wonderful world of minor tunes: